zmap/zmap/CONTRIBUTING.md

 ====================

 ZMap accepts contributions in the form of issues and pull requests.
-In either case, please [search](https://github.com/zmap/zmap/issues) to see if it has been addressed previously before posting.
+In either case, before posting please [search](https://github.com/zmap/zmap/issues) to see if your change or bug report has been addressed previously.

 [INSTALL](https://github.com/zmap/zmap/blob/master/INSTALL.md#building-from-source)
-provides guidance on buildign ZMap from source.
+provides guidance on building ZMap from source.

 Developing
 ----------